 Given the heightened sense of uncertainty surrounding a potential global recession, fallout from the Russian-Ukraine crisis, supply chain challenges and weather disasters related to climate change, it is understandable why mental health and well-being will continue to be a major issue in 2023.
 The panel’s view is that mental health and well-being are integral elements of health and safety and for a good reason.
 There is a direct correlation between mental wellness and the risk of workplace injury.

 Marcus Herbert, head of well-being at the British Safety Council, put it this way:

 “Somebody going through stress, depression or anxiety is at an increased risk of workplace incidents or injuries.”

-Stress, depression and anxiety are synonymous were the pandemic.
+Stress, depression and anxiety are synonymous with the pandemic.
 Whether it was home-schooling children or working remotely for the first time or lockdowns and mask-wearing, the pandemic and everything that came with it added pressures on families and societies.

 Going into 2023, pressures on employee mental and well-being are changing.
 The worries now are inflation, the cost of living, and a potential recession.
 When people fret over finances, they are not as focused on their work.
 As a result, financial well-being is gaining traction with EHS professionals and the media.

 The converse is true as well.
 Employees are more engaged and productive when they are happy with a sense of well-being.